 8.MS-LS4-4.
 Use a model to describe the process of natural selection, in which genetic variations of some traits in a population increase some individuals’ likelihood of surviving and reproducing in a changing environment.
 Provide evidence that natural selection occurs over many generations.

-Clarification Statement:
+Clarification Statements:

 The model should include simple probability statements and proportional reasoning.

+Examples of evidence can include Darwin’s finches, necks of giraffes, and peppered moths.

 State Assessment Boundary: